awmckinley/config/modules/compare/README.md

 # File Comparison

-Professional file comparison tools for analyzing and visualizing differences between files, folders, and documents across various formats.
+Tools for comparing files and documents across formats.